robkeimig/application-router/README.md

 ![image](https://user-images.githubusercontent.com/13019172/66617463-cf7bd180-eb9a-11e9-8238-f25f95d34cf3.png)

 How to use:
-See TestAppFrontEnd for an idea of how this works (or doesn't).
+See TestAppFrontend for an idea of how this works (or doesn't).